fghaas/presentation-template/LibreOffice-Draw.md

 and add CSS styles for size, positioning etc.

+## Dealing with buggy export

+It seems that LibreOffice Draw does not always reliably export a selection as SVG :-(  If you experience this, try the following:

+-   Use the selection tool to draw a box around the area you want to export, and note the exact dimensions of the box.
+-   `Format` > `Page`
+    -   Set the width and height to those dimensions
+    -   Set all the margins to zero
+-   Select all objects and move them to be inside the new page dimensions.
+-   Export as before, but this time do not select the `Selection` checkbox.

+## Importing from other diagramming software

 Of course, you can apply a similar approach for diagrams from Inkscape or any other tool which exports to SVG.